Accomplished systems and network administrator with 10+ years of experience managing server infrastructures and data-center operations.

 RD Gateway Manager is used to configure the following:

-1. A valid SSL Certificate needs to be purchased (or a self-signed one created) and installed on the Remote Desktop Gateway.
+- A valid SSL certificate needs to be purchased (or a self-signed one created) and installed on the Remote Desktop Gateway.

-2. Connection Authorization Policies - this determines which users or groups have access to use the Remote Desktop Gateway.
+- Connection authorization policies: This determines which users or groups have access to use the Remote Desktop Gateway.
 It's better to use groups.

-3. Resource Authorization Policies - this determines which resources on the network can be access by which users or groups.
+- Resource authorization policies: This determines which resources on the network can be accessed by which users or groups.

-1. Run Remote Desktop Connection Manager.
-In the Remote App Sources section, Add the Remote App Source, which is the name of the Remote Desktop Session Host Farm.
+Run Remote Desktop Connection Manager: In the Remote App Sources section, Add the Remote App Source, which is the name of the Remote Desktop Session Host Farm.